AnyChart/docs.anychart.com/Basic_Charts_Types/Japanese_Candlestick_Chart.md

   series.risingFill("white");
 ```

-Using these settings we've set red color for every falling candlestick point and green color for rising ones.
-Also, our rising candlestick points go dark green if hovered as well as all falling points have dark red color in the same state.
+Using these settings we've set black color for every falling candlestick point and white color for rising ones.
+Also, every point has black stroke and these stroke goes red if hovered.
 Thickness of strokes was adjusted too.
-It's 3 px for all points in normal state and 5px when hovered.
+It's 1 px for all points in normal state and 3px when hovered.

 {sample}BCT\_Japaneese-Candlestick\_Chart\_06{sample}